AD4GD/pilot-2-gbif-iucn/readme.md

 - Cleaning up the code, aligning variables with the configuration file is required.
 - Fetching URLs to IUCN webpages of species.
 - Testing [IUCN API v4](https://apiv3.iucnredlist.org/) once it is published and available for sign-up.
-- Test fetching other scopes of IUCN assessment to bring regional protection categories (for example, Europe and Mediterranean for *Lynx lynx*).
+- Test fetching other scopes of IUCN assessment, apart from Global one, to bring regional protection categories (for example, Europe and Mediterranean ones for *Lynx lynx*).